 - “Does this comment offer any specific advice that I can follow when I revise?”

 With their answers in mind, writers can rate the comment on a five star scale.
+This resource and video cover this helpfulness scale.

 These questions and ratings are also useful when discussing exemplary or unhelpful comments with the class.
 By re-using the describe-evaluate-suggest heuristic and by talking about the helpfulness rating scale explicitly in class, instructors reinforce the kinds of thinking that lead to better revisions.

 Grading reviews based on helpfulness ratings will likely result in scores skewed toward 5 because students often want to protect each other’s grades.
 Worried about grades, they won’t ask for the help they need to revise as writers.
-We discourage isolating the evaluation of reviewers’ work as average helpfulness rating.
-In the grading tutorial, we describe ways instructors might grade single reviews and all reviews; again, we discourage tying grades to helpfulness ratings.

 We find that making an analogy to Amazon works: If everyone gives every product 5 stars in Amazon, the reviews are not helpful in telling us if the product is valuable.
 Most comments should get 3 stars, not because they are bad, but because that’s average.
 Making the analogy to a bell curve can also help students visualize that most comments should fall in the middle; writers should reserve 5 and 1 for the extremes.

 Students won’t believe you.
 They won’t believe that it is possible to get an A if they only earn 3 stars as a reviewer, so they will give 4-5 stars in hopes that peers will be as generous to them.
 Emphasize 3 stars as the average you expect.
-(Call 3 a B+ if you must.):

 We find that two activities focus students’ attention on helpfulness ratings: